 When sightseeing on a short trip to a city, we love to take advantage of money saving passes.
 We usually opt for the multiple day, all-sights-included passes – and it is even better if the card provides skip-the-line access and public transportation.

 Before buying a pass, however, review what sights are included and if there are any special requirements for use.
-Compare different passes to find one that will be most useful and cost efficient.
+Compare different options to find one that will be most useful and cost efficient.
 We prefer to search on Viator to find tourist passes in European cities.

 Join Tours